 Did you know that Ireland has received over €7 billion from the ESF since joining the EU in 1973?

-By the end of the current round Ireland will have received over €7 billion from the ESF since joining the EU in 1973.
+By 2022 Ireland had received over €7 billion from the ESF since joining the EU in 1973.

-ESF Operational Programmes are planned by Member States, together with the European Commission, and then implemented through a wide range of provider organisations both in the public and the private sectors.
-These include national, regional and local authorities, educational and training organisations, voluntary organisations and the Social Partners (i.e. trade unions and works councils, industry and professional organisations) and individual companies.
-The ESF Policy and Operations Unit within the Department of Education and Skills has the responsibility for overseeing all matters relating to the ESF in Ireland.
+ESF+ Programmes are planned by Member States, together with the European Commission, and then implemented through a wide range of provider organisations both in the public and the private sectors.
+These include national, regional and local authorities, educational and training organisations, voluntary organisations, Social Partners (i.e. trade unions and works councils, industry and professional organisations) and individual companies.
+The ESF+ Policy and Operations Unit within the Department of Further and Higher Education, Research, Innovation and Science has the responsibility for overseeing all matters relating to the ESF+ in Ireland.

-For the period 2014-2020, ESF investments within Ireland will be delivered through the Programme for Employability, Inclusion and Learning (PEIL).
+For the period 2021 – 2027, ESF+ investments within Ireland will be delivered through the Employment, Inclusion, Skills and Training (EIST) Programme.

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.